posmocoop/bike-index/pretest_panel/README.md

 ## Database Structure: VelObserver Personas
 user_id, topic, key, value, created_at, updated_at
+For created_at, updated_at, we probably use UNIX timestamps.

 | user_id  | topic  | key  | value  | created_at | updated_at |
 |---|---|---|---|---|---|